RobinLinus/coins-legacy/notes/bitcoin-banks.md

 It manages a balance sheet mapping Bitcoin addresses to balances.

 The security model is simple: Every two hours the bank reduces all custodial balances above $15 down to $5 by creating on-chain outputs for the corresponding addresses.
-( e.g. re-balance when my custodial balance is over `100 * on-chain fee`.
+( or e.g. re-balance when my custodial balance is over `100 * on-chain fee`.
 This way the fee is always below 1% )

 This limits the maximum trust in the bank to $15/user every two hours.
 Batching all payouts into one transaction reduces TX fees.